-A dental crown is a cover or cap which is put on top of your damaged teeth.
-The crown restores the tooth to its normal shape, size, and function.
+Before you opt for low cost dental crowns abroad, it is important to know: what is a dental crown?
+A dental crown is a cover or cap that is put on top of your damaged teeth to restore their normal shape, size, and function.

 Most commonly, you may need crowns if you have a cavity that is too large for a filling, after a root canal treatment or if you have a cracked or worn down tooth.